andrehafner/ergo-payroll/README.md

 uploads (folder): place where the company uploads go (prob delete these after ingestion)<br>

 # functionality<br>
+- Employers can pay in ERG, Token Count, or, in USD equivalent of a Token at the time of pay distribution<br>
 - Employers create an account and are given a deposit wallet<br>
 - Employers upload a csv of employees and preferences<br>
 - Results are displayed<br>